Zyxtis/Stratagem-Hotkey-Manager/README.md

     Customizable Activation Key: Select or set your preferred key to activate the stratagem input menu (default is Left Control).
     Customizable Timings: Fine-tune delay settings for precise control.
     User-Friendly Interface (GUI): A simple graphical interface allows you to easily add, modify, and remove your keybinds.
-    Quick Weapon Function Switching: Instantly switch weapon functions with dedicated hotkeys.
     Quick Inventory Item Drop: Quickly drop inventory items using assigned hotkeys.
     Two Languages: English and Russian.
     Settings Persistence: All your binds and settings are automatically saved to an INI file, so you don't have to reconfigure everything each time you launch the script.
+    Auto-Pause: When enabled, the script will pause its operation if the game window is not in focus.

 Usage Instructions:

     1. Download and install AutoHotkey 1.1.37.02, then run the StratagemCaller.ahk script.
-Alternatively, you can use the compiled version: StratagemCaller.exe
     2. Select your Stratagem input layout: Arrows or WASD("Settings" tab).
 The script defaults to Arrows, while the game typically uses WASD
     3. Configure the Stratagem Menu Key: Choose your key from the dropdown menu (Left Ctrl is the default).
 Alternatively, you can assign any other key.
 To do this, select "Input" from the dropdown and press your desired key in the input field.
 Click "Apply Key" to save your changes("Settings" tab)
     4. Set a Hotkey for the Macro: In the "Set macro hotkey" field, enter the desired key to bind your Stratagem call to.
 Choose a suitable option for additional buttons from the dropdown list.
 Don't forget to switch to "Input" when you add other keys using the input field